I think Jay writes what he believes. Nas' “Nigger” album was largely written by Stic of dead prez and Jay Electronica

 The crazy part for me was that the mythology of Nas being that 16 year old wunderkind, single handedly making an entire genre of music attempt to step up (with varying results) its lyrics amazed me.
 The production was no slouch either.

 I don't recall specific dates, because I actively avoided listening to any of it, but we were either at the tail end of or in the middle of the ringtone era when I got this call from Jay.
 Rapping was in bad shape on a mainstream level, and that's why the New York DJs as I would witness for the months surrounding any new Nas release would be giddy as hell hoping that the Soulja Boy and Tity Boy songs they are handcuffed to play day in and day out, would come to some sort of balance when a new Nas single that would hit.

-yourself, how many times has Nas let you down with a record, and yet you still check the next one?
-Here's an equation for you.
+You gotta ask yourself, how many times has Nas let you down with a record, and yet you still check the next one?
+Here’s an equation for you.

 X = Total Number of Nas Albums

 Z = How Many Times Let Down By Nas Albums